bt93/nanny_app/server/README.md

 **Get all children for caretaker**

-Get - `/api/children` - Gets a list of all the children attributed to the current caretaker logged in.
+GET - `/api/children` - Gets a list of all the children attributed to the current caretaker logged in.
 Along with the child's parents.

 ```json
 [